giantswarm/docs/src/content/basics/nodepools/index.md

 ## On-demand and spot instances {#on-demand-spot}

-As of release v{{% first_aws_spotinstances_version %}} on AWS, node pools can contain a mix of [on-demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instances](https://aws.amazon.com/ec2/spot/) that will allow you to optimize your cost.
+As of tenant cluster release v{{% first_aws_spotinstances_version %}} for AWS, node pools can contain a mix of [on-demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [spot instances](https://aws.amazon.com/ec2/spot/) that will allow you to optimize your cost.

 [Here](/basics/spot-instances/) you can find more detailed information on using Spot Instances in AWS clusters.

 ## Using similar instance types {#similar-instance-types}

-Starting with release v{{% first_aws_spotinstances_version %}} on AWS you can activate the use of similar instance types per node pool.
+Starting with tenant cluster release v{{% first_aws_spotinstances_version %}} for AWS you can activate the use of similar instance types per node pool.
 With this setting active, your node pool can use instance types that are nearly identical to the one you selected.
 For example, if you select `m5.xlarge`, the node pool can also use `m4.xlarge`.

 Using multiple instance types in a node pool has some benefits: